canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/kubeflow-tutorial/kubeflow-tutorial.md

 tf-job-dashboard   ClusterIP   10.27.247.218   <none>        80/TCP     13m
 ```

-If GDK users would like to access *tf-job-dashboard*, expose it using a Loadbalancer:
+If GKE users would like to access *tf-job-dashboard*, expose it using a Loadbalancer:

 ```bash
 kubectl expose deployment tf-job-dashboard --type=LoadBalancer --name=lb-tf-job-dashboard -n kf-tutorial